-[IDSSPP] Equivalent in this ST Omission rationale objective O.PROTCT O.SELPRO Both O.PROTCT and O.SELPRO require the TOE to protect itself.
+[IDSSPP] objective Equivalent in this ST Omission rationale O.PROTCT O.SELPRO Both O.PROTCT and O.SELPRO require the TOE to protect itself.
 The two objectives are similar and there is no added benefit gained from restating both.
-O.IDSCAN None - irrelevant as The [IDSSPP] requires that a conformant TOE must include at least one Sensor or Scanner (see not both.
-The Check Point VPN-1 Power/UTM IDS provides a Sensor that inspects traffic flowing through the TOE, but does not actively scan protected hosts for vulnerabilities.
+O.IDSCAN None - irrelevant as the TOE does not perform scanning; only sensing.
+The [IDSSPP] requires that a conformant TOE must include at least one Sensor or Scanner (see [IDSSPP] application note for IDS_SDC.1), but not both.
+The Check Point IP Appliances IDS provides a Sensor that inspects traffic flowing through the TOE, but does not actively scan protected hosts for vulnerabilities.